 This healthy pesto pasta salad recipe is full of flavor.
-The roasted veggies, grilled corn, and homemade pesto make this a standout summer recipe.
+The roasted summer squash, tomatoes, sweet corn, and pesto make this a standout summer recipe.

 What's the best pasta to buy?